dedis/popstellar/tests/karate/docs/README.md

 mvn test -Dkarate.env=android -Dtest=FrontEndTest#fullTest
 ```

 In case you have multiple emulators running, you may specify one by avd id.
-To find the avd id of some emulator, go to the Device Manager (`Tools -> Device Manager`) and follow the steps on the image below.
+To find the avd id of some emulator, go to the Device Manager (`Tools -> Device Manager`) and follow the steps in the image below.

 ![Find avd id Android Studio](./images/android_studio_find_avd_id.png)

-Once you now the avd id of your emulator, you can use the command below.
+Once you have the avd id of your emulator, you can use the command below to run the tests on this specific emulator.
 ```shell
 mvn test -Dkarate.env=android -Davd=<avd_id> -Dtest=FrontEndTest#fullTest
 #e.g. mvn test -Dkarate.env=android -Davd=Galaxy_Note_9_API_29 -Dtest=FrontEndTest#fullTest